vanHeemstraSystems/learning-azure-security/300/100/400/README.md

   - Windows: `winget install Microsoft.AzureCLI`
   - Linux: `curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash`

+  *WARNING**: The installation is one of the most time-consuming parts of the entire process, so once it's done, everything else will be much faster.

   ```bash
   # Login to Azure (if not already logged in)
   az login